Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Shared Constraint Nash Games as Vector Optimization

 The following corollary is immediate and shows that $x^*$ is a Nash equilibrium if and only if it is a minimizer with respect to $C_i$ for each player $i$.
-We wish to highlight this result, and will utilize it in the subsequent examples, as each of these cones $C_i$ is convex in contrast to to the full ordering cone $C$ that is non-convex.
+We wish to highlight this result, as it can be directly expanded to generalized games, see Section~\ref{sec:genNash}.
+Additionally, this construction is useful in the subsequent examples, as each of these cones $C_i$ is convex in contrast to the full ordering cone $C$ that is non-convex.
 This allows for the application of traditional vector optimization algorithms as used, e.g., in Examples~\ref{ex:generalized} and~\ref{ex:vector} in the more general settings. \begin{corollary} $x^*$ is a Nash equilibrium if and only if $x^* \in C_i\mbox{-}\argmin \{(x,f(x)) \; | \; x \in \bbx\}$ for every $i = 1,...,N$, i.e.,